joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5656268/2024/07/24/new-york-jets-first-training-camp-practice-report-aaron-rodgers-egypt-trip/

 **Netanyahu Delivers a Forceful Defense of Israel to Applause in Congress**\
-`The speech by Israel’s leader was almost as notable as anything he said as criticism of the country’s war in Gaza grows.`\
+`The symbolism of the speech by Israel’s leader was almost as notable as anything he said, as criticism of the country’s war in Gaza grows.`\
 https://nytimes.com/2024/07/24/us/politics/netanyahu-congress.html

 **49ers' Williams holding out over contract dispute**\